-As you can read in the adjoining text:
+As you can read in the adjoining texts:

 - Stories make the abstract real and tangible.

-Thus, stories can bring to life and give meaning to abstract core values, an abstract strategic objective or an abstract vision and bring them to life;
+Thus, stories can give meaning to abstract core values, an abstract strategic objective or an abstract vision and bring them to life;

 - stories have a huge capacity to connect.

-Hence, stories can engage employees strongly to their organization and its objectives (employee engagement); they can help leaders to develop deep and meaningful connections with their employees; they can help to build strong connections between the outside world and the inner world of an organization (alignment);
+Hence, stories can connect employees strongly to their organization and its objectives (employee engagement); they can help leaders to develop deep and meaningful connections with their employees (inspiring leadership); they can help to build strong connections between the outside world and the inner world of an organization (alignment), etc;

-So, stories can get employees to connect with (change) objectives, win clients for an organization or put entrepreneurs and companies firmly on the map;
+So, stories can get employees to connect with (change) objectives, win clients for an organization’s products and services or put entrepreneurs and companies firmly on the map;